SUP11City Version: 2020-1, 21 jan 2020, REV HS

-- Rest time is clocked with a stopwatch.
+- Rest time for competition athletes is clocked with a stopwatch.
 As soon as the competitor crosses the buoy and flag on land (preferably closest to shore) the stopwatch will start.

 - The stopwatch is handed to competitor when he/she gets on shore.